ministryofjustice/hmpps-ppud-automation-api/README.md

 less frequently.
 In the docker container, the path to the browser binary needs to be set in the environment variable `AUTOMATION_FIREFOX_BINARY`.
 This is not normally necessary locally.

-The Firefox version is specified explicitly in the CircleCI config.yml and will need updating as and when a new ESR version is released.

 Chrome has also been used for the service locally on a Mac, but this could not be installed in the docker container because a matching installation was not available.